jdumm/hnefatafl/README.md

 While in the game, pressing ```r``` will ask the user if they want to restart the game, which they can confirm with ```y``` or ```n```.
 Also, when one player has won the game, they can start a new game by pressing ```y``` or exit the game by pressing ```n```.

 The text on the bottom will tell you whose turn it is (red is the attacker, blue is the defender, and the king is green).

-# Limitations
-The game is not quite finished yet.
-It cannot detect if there is a draw game.
-Other than that, it is fully functional.

 # AI training Using Reinforcement Learning
 Keras Deep Neural Nets are used to predict the score (-1 = very bad to +1 = very good) of any given game board state (current arrangement of pieces) for possible future moves.
 These DNNs are initialized with random values and learn through adversarial self play.
 When a game is finished, the states leading up to the final outcome are scored higher/lower for the team who won/lost.
 These DNNs are updated after each game, learning from their mistakes.
 These trained AIs can be saved and reloaded.